-Day 12: Siracusa.
+Day 11: Siracusa.
 Morning visit to the mainland to Santa Lucia al Sepolcro, the church for which Caravaggio painted the Burial of Saint Lucy.
-Continue to the Archaeological Museum, organised thematically to bring together material from much of Magna
+Continue to the Archaeological Museum, organised thematically to bring together material from much of Magna Graecia.

-Graecia.
 The afternoon is free.

+Day 12: Noto, Siracusa.
+Rebuilt after the 1693 earthquake, the hill town of Noto is one of the loveliest and most homogenous Baroque towns in Italy.
+All of honey-coloured stone, vistas are enlivened with carved stone balconies with elaborate ironwork.
+Visit the convent of Santa Chiara, the cathedral and San Carlo.
+Return to Syracuse in the afternoon via the Archaeological Park and its famous Greek theatre, the largest of its type to survive.
 Day 13: Siracusa.
 Situated at the southernmost tip of the island of Ortygia, guarding the entrance to the 'Great Harbour', the Castello Maniace is one of the great architectura statements of 13th-century Europe.
 See the Antonello da Messina's bewitching Annunciation in the nearby Palazzo Bellomo.
-In April: fly from Catania, via Milan, arriving London City at c.
-6.30pm.
-In May: fly from Catania, arriving London Gatwick at c.
-1.45pm.
-In September: fly from Catania, arriving London Gatwick at c.
-1.45pm.
+Fly from Catania, via Barcelona, arriving London Gatwick at c.
+7.30pm (Vueling).
 Civilisations of Sicily continued